 For those who like to learn more about their destination with a tour, hop on Ride the Ducks for a tour by land and by boat.
 The tour guides have energetic personalities so be ready for some fun and excitement!
 It is suited for all ages and gives you a tour of Seattle’s most popular attractions.

 Note: Ride the Ducks has a pick-up station located directly at the Westlake Center.
-If you are traveling via Light Rail from the Seattle Southside area (Sea-Tac Airport or Tukwila Park and Ride) you can take the last stop (Westlake Center) and easily get to your tour!
+If you are traveling via the Link Light Rail from Seattle Southside, (Sea-Tac Airport, Angle Lake, or Tukwila International Boulevard) you can ride to the Westlake station and easily get to your tour!

 Another option, the Fremont Tour, is a walking tour that educates about the arts and history of the Fremont neighborhood.
 The tour guide dresses up in costume and uses props, making this experience very playful and amusing.